With Labs in Canada & United States

 - KIT09 Coolant Sample Kit (UPS PrePaid)

-OIL ANALYZERS INC. (OAI) will perform Canadian oil analysis at a new laboratory in Edmonton, Alberta providing significant benefits for Canadian customers:
+OIL ANALYZERS INC. (OAI) will perform Canadian oil analysis at a laboratory in Edmonton, Alberta.
+This provides significant benefits for Canadian customers:

 - As testing kits are shipped from Edmonton, customers receive kit delivery much sooner.